TheoAcker12/grav-tutorial/pages/02.base-tutorial/03.themes-and-plugins/docs.md

 ![install archives plugin](install-archives.png)

 When the installation has finished, the admin panel will take us to the information and configuration page for the plugin, just like it did when we installed the theme.
 Again, you will see both a link to the Readme for the plugin and the various configuration options available.
-Now we have to install the Breadcrumbs, Feed, Pagination, Random, Related Pages, SimpleSearch, and Taxonomy List plugins.
-These are installed exactly the same way that we installed Archives.
+Now we have to install the _Breadcrumbs_, _Feed_, _Pagination_, _Random_, _Related Pages_, _SimpleSearch_, and _Taxonomy List_ plugins.
+These are installed exactly the same way that we installed _Archives_.

 Those are quite a few plugins, especially if you are not sure what they do yet.
 One easy option for experimenting with how they affect the website and theme interactions is to toggle the plugins on and off.
 However, we will need to add content to the website before that does anything useful for us.